tioui/Aquaria_Randomizer/docs/execution_windows.md

 ## Generating an archipelago multiworld randomizer game

-Since the Aquaria game is not an official game for Archipelago (yet), you will have to generate the game locally.
-Here is the simplest way to do it.
+Since the Aquaria game is an official game for Archipelago, you can generate the game at this address: https://archipelago.gg/games/Aquaria/player-options

+Please note that the "Death Link" option of the Archipelago site is not working.
+This option will be removed from the option in the future.
+Now, the way to activate death link is via the game launcher of the command line (see below).

+To generate a Multiworld Archipelago locally, here is the simplest way to do it:

 * Download the Archipelago Release here: https://github.com/ArchipelagoMW/Archipelago/releases ;
 * Extract the release;